-Ecology's BMP C153 requires that containment must hold a spill for at least 72 hours in order to be considered "sufficiently impervious."
+Ecology's BMP C153 requires that containment must hold a

+spill for at least 72 hours in order to be considered "sufficiently impervious."
 The 72 hour standard first came from EPA's attempt to define "sufficiently impervious" in 40 CFR Part 112 (Oil Pollution Prevention regulation).
-The rationale was that a containment system that is impervious to oil for 72 hours would allow time for discovery and removal of an oil discharge in most cases.
-In the 2002 rule revisions the proposed EPA 72 hour standard was
+The rationale was that a containment system that is impervious to oil for 72 hours would allow time for discovery and stored therein for a minimum contact time of 72 hours" removal of an oil discharge in most cases.
+In the 2002 rule withdrawn; however Ecology continues to maintain the 72 hour standard per BMP C153.
+Ecology expects spill cleanup work to start immediately once a spill is discovered and in most cases be completely cleaned up within 72 hours.